 When it comes to dining with a baby or toddler, we tend to avoid nice restaurants.
 Instead, we opt for something casual and child-friendly.
 Street vendors in Rathuesplatz are great for a quick and fuss-free lunch, and Naschmarkt is the ideal place to find all types of fresh food cooked to order.

-ZURICH, SWITZERLAND BY BABY LOVES TRAVEL
+ZURICH CITY BREAK WITH A BABY BY BABY LOVES TRAVEL

 Here’s what Baby Loves Travel has to say about visiting Zurich with a sixteen month old:

 Zurich has an attractive setting at the meeting of river and lake, surrounded by mountains.
 It is best known as an expensive financial centre and not an obvious tourist destination.
 But there are activities for your toddler tourist if you do some research.
 And the old town has pretty lanes and churches to wander around.

 I used a carrier on our visit as it was winter, so we were hopping on and off trams rather than doing lots of walking.
 However, it would have been easy enough navigating the trams and trains with a buggy.

 Our favourite thing to do in the winter was a visit to the Zoological Museum at the University of Zurich.
 It was a great indoor space for a toddler to explore.
 My toddler particularly liked the area that recreated a woodland.
 And the stairs.
 She loves a good set of stairs to climb up and down.
 Best of all, for an expensive city, it was free to enter.
 Outside, there are also excellent views over the city from this hilltop spot.

 My top travel tip for families, especially if you are on a budget, would be to visit in summer.
 This would mean you could spend summer days by the lake, playing and picnicking in the parks and playgrounds.

 Have you travelled to a European City with a baby?
 What are your top tips?
 If you feel we have missed a city from our list please do get in touch and we would be happy to add you to our guide!